kinopee0219/capstone/proposal.md

 In this section, a solution to the problem is described.
 Roughly speaking, a solution consists of two part.
 ** Preprocessing **
 First of all, train and test datasets are split into small datasets according to window length and normalized within window.
 Next, train dataset is split into train and validation datasets.
-The validation dataset is used for decide hyper-parametes, such as number of epochs and layers etc. in order to avoid information leak from test dataset.
+The validation dataset is used for decide hyper-parameters, such as number of epochs and layers etc. in order to avoid information leak from test dataset.
 By doing so, generalization performance of build deep learning models can be evaluated.
 ** Modeling **
 After the above preprocessing, RNN, LSTM, CNN+LSTM models are build on the preprocessed train datasets with target of Close price.
 After each model is trained, it is tested on the test dataset with MSE.